AaronLaw/my-setting/Raspberry Pi setting.md

     ./configure
     make && sudo make altinstall

+(It takes about 45 mins.
+Hogging 100% CUP.)

 Test if it worked:
     python3.4

+I've tested both the methods above.
+I prefer the 1st one.
+No messy in /usr/local.

+#### Escape
 Update:

 If I fail, how can I remove python3.4?
 Google: how to remove python3.4
 [Removing second python install - Stack Overflow] (http://stackoverflow.com/questions/16871795/removing-second-python-install)